skehokin/swiss-tournament/vagrant/tournament/README.md

 ### Setting up The Database:

 #### Step 1:
- In order to run this (program?), a virtual machine is required, and psql must be installed.
+ In order to run use this code, a virtual machine is required, and psql (PostgreSQL) must be installed.
 The recommended way to do this is to install VirtualBox amd Vagrant.
-VirtualBox can be downloaded [here](https://www.virtualbox.org/wiki/Downloads), and Vagrant from [here](https://www.vagrantup.com/downloads.html) chosing the correct version for your operating system.
+VirtualBox can be downloaded [here](https://www.virtualbox.org/wiki/Downloads), and Vagrant from [here](https://www.vagrantup.com/downloads.html) choosing the correct version for your operating system.
 It is not yet necessary to initialise Vagrant in any particular directory.

 #### Step 2:
 Secondly you must clone this repository to your own computer using git.